Two Friends (2015 film)

 Two Friends (Les Deux Amis) is a 2015 French romantic dramedy film directed by Louis Garrel in his feature debut, and co-written by Garrel and Christophe Honoré.
 The film is loosely based on the play The Moods of Marianne by Alfred de Musset.
-It was selected to screen in the International Critics' Week section at the 2015 Cannes Film Festival.
+It was selected to screen in the Critics' Week section at the 2015 Cannes Film Festival.

 Plot

 Mona, a prisoner on work release, meets Clément, a shy actor.
 Desperate to impress Mona, Clément recruits his extroverted friend, Abel, to help.
 When Mona becomes more interested in Abel, it sets off a conflict between the two friends.
 Meanwhile, Mona attempts to keep her past hidden.